 Core Algorithm Differences

 According to SEO Sherpa's comparison of Bing and Google SEO, the platforms handle ranking signals differently.
-Understanding these differences determines which optimization tactics work where.
+Understanding these differences determines which optimization tactics work where, especially when implementing an aeo-marketing-audit strategy.

 Key algorithm differences: